Audit Process Introduction

 - Determining if resources are employed in an economic, efficient, and effective manner.

-The Director of Internal Audit and the Internal Audit staff are authorized by the President and the Board of Regents to have full, free, and unrestricted access to all University functions, records, property, and personnel.
+The Chief Audit Executive and the Internal Audit staff are authorized by the President and the Board of Regents to have full, free, and unrestricted access to all University functions, records, property, and personnel.